shimming-toolbox/shimming-toolbox/README.rst

   -threshold FLOAT      Threshold for masking.
 Used for: PRELUDE -h, --help            Show this message and exit.

-**2. Multi-command pipeline**
+.. admonition:: Note

   To facilitate reproducibility, commands can be chained together in a pipeline using multiple Shimming Toolbox commands.
 An `example <https://github.com/shimming-toolbox/shimming-toolbox/blob/master/examples/demo_realtime_zshimming.sh>`__ script is provided.

-**3. Graphical User Interface (FSLeyes)**
+**2. Graphical User Interface (FSLeyes)**

 Shimming Toolbox provides a GUI via a FSLeyes plugin.
-See the `plugin's Github page <https://github.com/shimming-toolbox/fsleyes-plugin-shimming-toolbox>`__ for installation.
+See the `plugin's Github page <https://github.com/shimming-toolbox/fsleyes-plugin-shimming-toolbox#fsleyes-plugin-for-shimming-toolbox>`__ for installation.